 Agreed, dogs are very selfless when used for personal protection.
 But some people don’t like the idea of keeping dogs – they prefer humans.
 Of course, dogs cannot speak and are far less intelligent than humans are.
 So, those who prefer to hire bodyguards instead of keeping guard dogs have a good point.
 If you need to hire a bodyguard (or personal security) and you really want someone who is professionally trained to protect your life and well-being, then follow the tips below:

-How to Hire a Bodyguard for Personal Security
+How to Hire a Bodyguard for Personal Security in 2021

 1. Know what suits you